chujiezheng/chujiezheng.github.io/_pages/about.md

 - My current work focuses on advancing the **reasoning** capabilities of Qwen models (e.g., Qwen3, QwQ) through **large-scale reinforcement learning (RL)**, enabling them to tackle increasingly complex tasks.
 - My research interests also broadly include model architecture design, interpretability and dynamics, as well as trustworthiness and alignment.
-- Previously, I conducted systematic research on LLMs for social good, with a main focus on building emotional support systems.
+- Previously, I conducted extensive research on LLMs for social good, with a main focus on building emotional support systems.

 You can find my [CV](./cv_chujie_en.pdf) here.